 Find missing people UK is what we do.
-Whether it be a long lost relative, a friend, ex-lover, or a missing person, it is not at all easy- althought claimed to so by some.
-It’s like going through a labyrinth of mostly dead-ends.
-We know this to be the case from many years of experience See here free Google page: PEOPLE FINDING.
+Whether it be a long lost relative, a friend, ex-lover, or a missing person, it is not at all easy.
+Albeit claimed to be so, by certain armchair experts.
+It’s like having to pass through a labyrinth of mostly dead-ends.
+We know this to be the case, from many years experience in this area of research, See here free Google page: PEOPLE FINDING.

-When eventually, that special person is found- they could be living 12,000 miles away in Australia, or conversely living just around the corner.
+When eventually that special person is eventually found, they could be living anywhere across the world say in Australia, or conversely, living just around the corner.

-Of course, if the lost old friend lives just around the corner- in theory it should be easy to reconnect.
+Of course, if that lost old friend lives just around the corner- in theory, it should be easy to reconnect.

-But if say 20 years have elapsed since you last met the chances are neither would instantly recognise the other.
-Many of us feel we have aged-well, but nevertheless we have aged, and look somewhat different all the same!
+But if say 20 years have elapsed since you last met, for a start the chances are, neither would instantly recognise the other.
+Many of us feel we have aged-well but nevertheless we have aged, and look somewhat different all the same!

 Finding an old friend

 How many people when searching an old friend, discovered that for years they passed each other daily on their way to work!
 Yes, it’s not unusual.
 An irony which make the search even more unexpected.

 How do we go about finding missing people UK.

 Unless you get lucky a determined, resolute, and tenacious approach is required.

 First obstacle is name changes.
 Upon marriage the female usually changes her surname.
 Further complicated are if there is a divorce, and name changes again if she remarries.

 Or if she does not remarry she might or might not, revert to her maiden name.
 That’s the bad NEWS.